Please note: Always be sure you are using the latest Travel Workbook from the Travel Forms page when completing the Travel Reimbursement form.

 - Travelers MUST ensure their reimbursement does not include any cost paid directly for them using the Pcard or another method.

 - Travelers have 30 days from the completion of travel to submit all appropriate reimbursement forms to PSDS for review.
-These include required approvals and original supporting documentation (i.e., ticket stubs, boarding passes, receipts, etc.).
+These include required approvals and original supporting documentation (i.e., ticket stubs, boarding passes (if not available, supply itinerary), receipts, etc.).